xiaoluoboding/vscode-folder-size/README.md

-# vscode-project-size
+# VSCode Directory Size

-Project / Repository Size Package for Visual Studio Code
+Shows the current file | directory size in the status bar for Visual Studio Code.